carpentries-incubator/geospatial-python/episodes/05-access-data.md

 typically provided in the form of geospatial raster data, with the measurements in each grid cell ("pixel") being associated to accurate geographic coordinate information.

 In this episode we will explore how to access open satellite data using Python.
 In particular, we will consider [the Sentinel-2 data collection that is hosted on Amazon Web Services (AWS)](https://registry.opendata.aws/sentinel-2-l2a-cogs).
-This dataset consists of multi-band optical images acquired by the two satellite constellations of [the Sentinel-2 mission](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) and it is continuously updated with new images.
+This dataset consists of multi-band optical images acquired by the constellation of two satellites from [the Sentinel-2 mission](https://sentinel.esa.int/web/sentinel/missions/sentinel-2) and it is continuously updated with new images.